Roads and weather for Revelstoke today - Revelstoke Review

 For more information see DriveBC.

-Today: Mainly cloudy with 60 percent chance of showers.
-Risk of thunderstorms this afternoon.
-High 22.
-UV index 7 or high.
+Today: A mix of sun and cloud.
+40 percent chance of showers this afternoon with risk of a thunderstorm.
+High 23.
+UV index 9 or very high.

-Tonight: Cloudy.
-60 percent chance of showers early this evening.
-Becoming partly cloudy near midnight.
-Risk of thunderstorms early this evening.
-Low 10.
+Tonight: Partly cloudy.
+40 percent chance of showers early this evening with risk of a thunderstorm.
+Low 9.

 Wildfires in the Southeast Fire Centre: